Mar 29, 2018

 Across the globe indirect VAT/GST rules are being amended to ensure that foreign digital suppliers become liable for the collection and remittance of these taxes.
 Singapore, in mid-February 2018, is the latest jurisdiction to flag such changes to their tax rules with change due on January 1, 2020.
+In March 2018 the Canadian province of Québec revealed its plan to introduce a digital sales tax.
+In Thailand, at the same time (March 2018), a tax on the digital economy moved a step closer with a draft bill on the topic due to come before the cabinet for approval.

 This pace of change, from a taxation perspective, is rapid.
 In the first half of 2018 alone Turkey, Saudi Arabia, and the United Arab Emirates have all imposed a destination-based VAT on cross-border B2C digital service supplies.